Nimrodda/dagger-androidinjector/README.md

 * How to bind the activity where a View is requested
 * How to bind @Named arguments that are passed from the activity and provide them in the Presenter

+Kotlin
+-

+This sample is also written in Kotlin in a separate branch 'kotlin'.

 License
 -